Beskrivning

 Hur skapar jag en ny PHP Cron-händelse?

-In the Tools → Cron Events admin panel, click on ”Add New”.
-In the form that appears, select ”PHP Cron Event” and enter the schedule and next run time.
+Cron Events menu, click on ”Add New Cron Event”.
+Select the ”PHP cron event” option and enter the schedule and next run time.
 The event schedule is how often your event will be executed.
-If you don’t see a good interval, then add one in the Settings → Cron Schedules admin panel.
+If you don’t see a good interval, then add one in the Settings Cron Schedules menu.
 In the ”PHP Code” area, enter the PHP code that should be run when your cron event is executed.
-You don’t need to provide the PHP opening tag (<?php).
+You don’t need to provide the PHP opening tag (<?php

 Vilka användare kan hantera Cron-händelser och scheman?